OpenC3/docs.openc3.com/_docs_v5/3_tools/script_runner.md

 ### OpenC3::Group

-This pulls in the OpenC3 suite framework including the OpenC3::Suite and OpenC3::Group classes.
+This pulls in the COSMOS suite framework including the OpenC3::Suite and OpenC3::Group classes.
 Any methods starting with 'script', 'op', or 'test' which are implemented inside a OpenC3::Group class are automatically included as scripts to run.
 For example, in the above image, you'll notice the 'script_1_method_with_long_name' is in the Script drop down menu.
 Here's another simple example:

 <!-- prettier-ignore -->
 ```ruby